-Rescission: Material misrepresentations or nondisclosure of material information in the course of the application process for a D&O insurance policy may result in the insurer seeking the drastic remedy of policy rescission or avoidance.
+Rescission: Material misrepresentations or nondisclosure of material information in the course of the application process for a D&O insurance policy may result in What is the structure of the D&O policy post-IPO - typical "ABC" policy example the insurer seeking the drastic remedy of policy rescission or avoidance.
 Through rescission, an insurer voids coverage under the policy for all insureds and returns the premium paid by the company.
 Rescission of an insurance policy by an insurer may result in severe consequences for the company and its directors and officers.
 A successful rescission results in all or a portion of the D&O insurance policy being null and void and, ultimately, can result in a loss of coverage for all named insureds on the policy, including innocent directors and officers.
 Certain D&O policies today can be negotiated to make some or all insuring agreements nonrescindable.